1 / 10

 The Audi A3 Sportback is really at home on the motorway, where an acoustic windscreen makes for very hushed progress.
 All the models ride well (avoid the S line with its sports suspension if comfort’s important), with little in the way of wind or road noise.

 Talking of bigger, there's marginally more space in this A3 than the old model - we doubt anyone in the front will be left wanting more room.
 The same can’t be said for those in the back.
-As you'd expect from a car of this size, rear space is best described as ‘limited’.
+As you'd expect from a car of this size, tall passengers in the back might need you and your front seat passenger to slide their seats forwards a little more than is ideal.
 If you want to regularly carry three or four people, look at something like a Skoda Octavia instead.
 Oh, and there’s no three-door version of this A3, either.

 While the new Audi A3 isn't dramatically different, it remains a classy hatchback that's packed with kit.
 It's more expensive than alternatives like the Volkswagen Golf and Mazda 3, but with a superb cabin you can see where your money's going.
 This does mean you’ll have to wait a while before values drop on the second-hand market.